bamarni/composer-bin-plugin/README.md

     ├── composer.lock
     ├── vendor
     │   └── bin
-    │       ├── behat -> ../../vendor-bin/bdd/vendor/behat/behat/bin/behat
+    │       ├── deptrac -> ../../vendor-bin/bdd/vendor/sensiolabs-de/deptrac/bin/deptrac
-    │       └── phpspec -> ../../vendor-bin/bdd/vendor/phpspec/phpspec/bin/phpspec
+    │       └── deprecation-detector -> ../../vendor-bin/bdd/vendor/sensiolabs-de/deprecation-detector/bin/deprecation-detector
     └── vendor-bin
+        └── deptrac
+        │   ├── composer.json
+        │   ├── composer.lock
+        │   └── vendor
-        └── bdd
+        └── deprecation-detector
             ├── composer.json
             ├── composer.lock
             └── vendor

-You can continue to run `./vendor/bin/behat` and `./vendor/bin/phpspec`, but they'll use an isolated set of dependencies.
+You can continue to run `./vendor/bin/deptrac` and `./vendor/bin/deprecation-detector`, but they'll use an isolated set of dependencies.
+In case of conflicts of binaries, none are symlinked.

 ### The "all" namespace